 A particular focus has been the Polycomb epigenetic system, where they have proposed an all-or-nothing epigenetic switching mechanism, with epigenetic gene silencing directly antagonised by transcription.

-The group also has interests in cell size control, using sizer mechanisms, both in plants and yeast.
+The group also has interests in cell size control, using sizer mechanisms, both in plants and yeast, as well as in the dynamics of crossover specification in meiosis

 The group is currently focusing on two main areas;